-Idaho hospitals nearly buckling in relentless COVID surge
+‘Loss of hope’: Idaho hospitals crushed by COVID-19 surge

 St. Luke’s Boise Medical Center invited The Associated Press into its restricted ICUs this week in hopes that sharing the dire reality would prompt people to change their behavior.

 “There is so much loss here, and so much of it is preventable.
 I’m not just talking about loss of life.
 Ultimately, it’s like loss of hope,” said Dr. Jim Souza, chief medical officer.
-“When the vaccines came out in December, those of us in health care were like, ‘Oh, my God, it’s like the cavalry coming over the hill. … To see now what’s playing out?
+“When the vaccines came out in December, those of us in health care were like, ‘Oh, my God, it’s like the cavalry coming over the hill.’ … To see now what’s playing out?
 It’s all so needless.”

 Inside the ICUs, Kristen Connelly and fellow nurses frequently gather to turn over each patient, careful to avoid disconnecting the tangle of tubes and wires keeping them alive.
 With breathing tubes, feeding tubes and half a dozen hanging bags of medications intended to halt a cascade of organ damage, turning a patient is a dangerous but necessary endeavor that happens twice a day.

-Note: This story has been updated to correct the last name of the man in the ICU.
-He is Jeff Scott, not Jeff Owens.